 Monitoring the Future

-Recently, a study conducted by the University of Michigan analyzed self-reported rates of cannabis use by young people over the last four years.
+A recent University of Michigan study analyzed self-reported rates of cannabis use by young people over the last four years.

 The survey, titled Monitoring the Future (MTF), is given annually to students in eighth, 10th, and 12th grade, and regards their substance use behaviors over the past 30 days, past 12 months, and over their lifetimes.
 There were a total of 11,821 participants from 112 public and private schools across the country.